sumitkumar7060/DSA-Solution-Analyzer-GPT/README.md

 # DSA Solution Analyzer GPT
-projecy  for analyze the code and review in every case using autogen library.
+project  for analyze the code and review in every case using autogen library.